kufton/shopify_automation/README.md

 ## Usage

+### Stores

+- Create and manage multiple stores
+- Each store has its own products, tags, and collections
+- Switch between stores using the store selector
+- Data is isolated between stores

 ### Products

 - Add products with title, description, price, and image URL
 - Products are automatically tagged using Claude 3.7 if an API key is provided
 - Manage tags for each product
 - View all products in a table
+- Products are associated with the current store

 ### Tags

 - View all tags with product counts
 - Create collections from tags
 - Delete tags
+- Tags are store-specific

 ### Collections

 - Create collections based on tags
 - View products in collections
 - Edit and delete collections
+- Collections are store-specific

 ### Environment Variables

 - Manage environment variables through the UI
 - Secure storage of sensitive information like API keys
+- Environment variables are shared across all stores

 ## Claude 3.7 Integration